This tutorial will show you:

 You can download the project that we just created here: Etsy.phj

 To open the project in your account, open ParseHub, go to My Projects, click on Import Project and select the file.
-Note that this project will work on the Etsy website only.
+Note that this project will only work on the Etsy website.